Avik9/Sequitur-Algorithm/README.md

 Each time a terminal symbol is encountered, use `fputc()` to write to the output stream a single data byte corresponding to the value of that symbol.
 When a nonterminal symbol is encountered, recurse and expand using the rule having that nonterminal symbol at its head.
-With this algorithm, you do not need to modify any rules or lists once the set of rules has been constructed -- it is just a simple recursive traversal.
-There is one issue, and that is you will need to be able to find, given a nonterminal symbol, the rule that has that symbol as its head.
+With this algorithm, I did not need to modify any rules or lists once the set of rules has been constructed -- it is just a simple recursive traversal.
+There is one issue, and that is I will need to be able to find, given a nonterminal symbol, the rule that has that symbol as its head.
-Although you could find the rule by scanning the list of all rules, it is much more efficient to have a map from nonterminal symbols to rules.
-For that purpose, you have been provided with the `rule_map` global variable.
-While reading a block, each time you construct a rule, put a pointer to the head of the rule in the entry of `rule_map` corresponding to the nonterminal at the rule head.
+Although I could find the rule by scanning the list of all rules, it is much more efficient to have a map from nonterminal symbols to rules.
+For that purpose, I have been provided with the `rule_map` global variable.
+While reading a block, each time I construct a rule, put a pointer to the head of the rule in the entry of `rule_map` corresponding to the nonterminal at the rule head.
-During expansion, when you encounter a nonterminal, you can then use the rule map to go directly to the associated rule.
+During expansion, when I encounter a nonterminal, I then used the rule map to go directly to the associated rule.

-Be sure to modify `main.c` so that you will be able to perform decompression by running your program from the command line using the `-d` flag; *viz.*:

 ```
 $ bin/sequitur -d < COMPRESSED_FILE